* For months now we’ve known the United States planned to keep troops in Afghanistan past 2014.

 Rick Rogers, Military Headline News, brought to you by Defensetracker.com.

 Posted by Rick Rogers on August 16, 2013, With 280 Reads Filed under Military, Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.